 I like to heat the flour in 30 second intervals and stir between to prevent the flour from burning.
 This also helps it heat more evenly.

-Just be sure that the internal temperature reaches 160 degrees Fahrenheit.
-I like to use a digital kitchen thermometer to check.
+Just be sure that the internal temperature reaches 160 F / 72 C. I like to use a digital kitchen thermometer to check.

 If you don’t want to use a microwave, you can also heat treat your flour in the oven!
 It’s a very similar process to the microwave.

-Simply preheat your oven to 300 degrees F, and bake your flour on a large parchment lined pan.
+Simply preheat your oven to 300 F and bake your flour on a large parchment lined pan.